 You could say that my actions were understandable.
 I was young.
 I didn’t have the wisdom and experience of a mature adult that would help me make better choices.
 You could point out that the power dynamics were not in my favor.

 But now I’m a mature adult.
 I have all the authority and power I need to manage myself and my life effectively.
 My wisdom and experience tells me that when I feel misused, I need to take action and set boundaries early on, before I blow up and make a mess out of things.
-And yet, sometimes I still struggle to set the boundaries I know are necessary.
+And yet, sometimes I still struggle with how to set boundaries I know even when I know they are necessary.

 So why is it, when your wisdom and experience are telling you what you should do, it’s so hard to listen?